 - Kill “Energy Vampires” – Did you know that appliances leech energy even when they’re powered down?
 Large appliances like fridges, desktop computers, and especially televisions can be draining power even when they’re off, to the extent that as much as 20% of your electric bill can come down to this “vampire power” usage.
 Turns out that every appliance that stays plugged in is pulling electricity, and most appliances continuously use energy even when “off” to perform updates, connect to servers, and record data.
 To reduce your energy leaks, be sure to unplug all your devices that you can when you’re not using them.
 This is easier if you’re using a power strip that allows you to quickly flick off appliances without reaching down and physically unplugging them.

 If you would like more information about these innovative home window films and how they can be retrofitted onto your existing windows to reduce home energy usage, please click HERE.
+You can learn more about energy efficiency by visiting EnergyStar.gov.
 If you have questions about how window film can be implemented into your house, contact one of our Window Film Pros for answers to your questions and to schedule a free, no obligation on-site consultation and estimate.